The Digital Navigator Model

 Who Are Digital Navigators?

-Navigators can be volunteers or cross-trained staff who already work in social service agencies, libraries, health, and more who offer remote and socially distant in-person guidance.
-Often at trusted community-based organizations, digital navigators are familiar with resources that relate to digital equity, and they help residents learn to use critical online services that provide guidance with food support, rent, education, employment, childcare, government benefits and more.
-They recommend resources and check back with the client.
+Navigators can be volunteers, cross-trained existing staff, or dedicated new hires who offer guidance on connectivity, devices, and digital skills.
+Typically at trusted community-based organizations, digital navigators are familiar with their community’s resources that relate to digital equity, and they help residents learn to use critical online services.
+They recommend resources and check back with the client over time to ensure they are able to reach their goals.

 The model begins with asset mapping, continues with the development of processes customized to each site, and results in local communities with stronger digital inclusion resources.
 A trained digital navigator will be able to assess a community member’s need and competently guide them towards resources that are suitable both for their skill level and lifestyle.